Horse trailer tire care!

 A penny can tell you if the tread is worn and needs replacement.

-- Also make sure the tire tread is wearing evenly.
-Tires that are under or over inflated will wear unevenly.
+- Also, make sure the tire tread is wearing evenly.
+Tires that are under or over-inflated will wear unevenly.

 - Look for cracking of the tires.
-You will see this where the rim meets the wall of the tire, and where there tread meets the wall of the tire.
+You will see this where the rim meets the wall of the tire, and where their tread meets the wall of the tire.
 Tires that are seldom used often crack easier than tires that see a lot of road action.

 - Read the manual!
 Your tires will actually tell you the best inflation.
 And your trailer manufacturer can help you, also.
 Some trailers have a chart on the trailer with pertinent information.